Documents, certificates, letters and notes available at the British Embassy Kuwait.

 Police clearance certificate request letter

-The British Embassy no longer issues the “police clearance certificate request letter is no longer required.
+The British Embassy no longer issues the “police clearance certificate request letter”.
 British Nationals residing in Kuwait (holding a valid residence permit) should print the Information Note and proceed directly to the General Department of Criminal Evidence in Farwaniya/Dhajeej presenting their British passport, Kuwaiti Civil ID, and any other supporting documents required (e.g. photo, etc.) to apply for their police clearance certificate.
 Please be aware that if you are working on a visit/tourist visa, you will not be able to apply for a police clearance certificate.
 It is also illegal to work on a visit/tourist visa in Kuwait.

 British nationals who have resided in Kuwait in the past and would like to apply for a police clearance certificate can either refer to the Kuwaiti embassy in the country they are in currently, or ask a former friend/colleague/sponsor/ in Kuwait to apply for them on their behalf following the above mentioned procedure.

 If you are not a British national but require a police clearance request letter for travel/work to the UK, please refer to the embassy of your nationality.
 You can request the letter for admin purposes and explain to your embassy that regardless of the destination of travel, you should receive the police clearance request letter from the embassy of your nationality.

 For a letter explaining a name change in the UK , please present this information note on change of name in the UK to the requesting authorities.